Skip to content

 ✍️ Schema/DeprecatedWithoutMessage

-This schema has been marked deprecated with deprecated: true, but no deprecation message has been supplied by x-stainless-deprecation-message.
+This schema has deprecated set to true, but there's no deprecation message associated with it.

 ✍️ Schema/StringFormatNotSupported

-If this is for documentation or other purposes, then ignore this note.
-Otherwise, remove the property or specify a supported format.
+If you have format set to {format} for documentation or other purposes, ignore this note.

 ✍️ Schema/ArrayMissingItems